crystaldaking/crypto-puller/README.md

 3. Edit `.env` with your API keys and wallet addresses:
    - Obtain API keys for TRON Grid (Trongrid), TON (QuickNode or Toncenter), and Ethereum RPC (Infura/Alchemy)
-   - List your wallet addresses for each chain (comma-separated)
+   - List your wallet addresses for each chain (comma-separated) or add them dynamically later
    - Set ENABLE_CHAIN flags to choose which blockchains to monitor
    - Set USE_CONSOLE_INSTEAD_KAFKA to choose output method
+   - Set HTTP_PORT and GRPC_PORT for API services

 4. Start the infrastructure with Docker Compose:
    ```bash